-When a vehicle has a salvage title, it means that you are no longer allowed to drive it on the road.
+When a vehicle has a salvage title, it means that it got damage and you are no longer allowed to drive it on the road.
 That does not mean you have to sell it for scrap, though.
 In the state of Maine, it is possible to have a salvage vehicle repaired, given a rebuilt title, and allowed back on the road.
+What does rebuilt title mean in Maine?

 What Is the Process?